Menu

 Eating habits in Berlin

 As we have seen above, Germans are known for eating a lot of meat.
-However, in the past decades, their eating habits have been shifting to healthier and lighter meals comprising more vegetables and less dairy products, and sometimes replacing meat with vegetarian and vegan alternatives.
+However, in the past decades, their eating habits have been shifting to healthier and lighter meals comprising more vegetables and fewer dairy products, and sometimes replacing meat with vegetarian and vegan alternatives.
 According to a recent (2021) study on nutrition by the Federal Ministry of Food and Agriculture, fruit and vegetables are consumed daily at 70%, whereas traditional meats and sausages are at 26%.
 Besides looking after their diet, Germans are considering animal welfare and climate change when making choices regarding their food.
-Also, since the COVID-19 outbreak, more and more Germans have made cooking at home a healthy habit.
+There are lots of amazing vegetarian and vegan restaurants popping up all over the city.

 Good to know: